Cancro29/NETHERCAP/README.md

 ## About this Project
 This firmware is a heavily-modified version of M1z23R's ESP8266-EvilTwin v2.
 It supports both ESP8266 and ESP-32.
-For now, ESP8266 build only supports Indonesian Language.
+For now, ESP8266 build supports English and Indonesian Language.
 I will add more languages if requested.

 ## Password